clectric-diy/Panels/README.md

 # Panels

-Due to the CERN-OHL-S "strongly recpricol" licensing, the frontpanels on the clectric.diy modules are intentionally blank to remain compliance-safe.
+Due to the CERN-OHL-S "strongly recprical" licensing, the frontpanels on the clectric.diy modules are intentionally blank to remain compliance-safe.

 That's boring.
 Let's get creative!